zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 - With ESModule, you would find `unused harmony export largeFunc` comment, that noted that `largeFunc` will be remove in the minification phase of webpack.
 - With CommonJS, we didn't find something notice that the code could be eliminate later.

+### How to see the final result?

+You could see the final bundle with fully optimized by change the `mode` property in `webpack.config.js` to `production`

 ## Observed Result on Production build

 **CommonJS**